CryptozombiesHQ/cryptozombie-lessons/contracts.md

 # Put it to the test

+To start creating our Zombie army, let's create a base contract called `ZombieFactory`.

 1. In the box to the left, make it so our contract uses solidity version 0.4.19.

 2. Create an empty contract called `ZombieFactory`.